tosdr/edit.tosdr.org/README.md

     You will need a Node version that is more recent than 12.20.0.
 H will also have to be running.

     Instructions are [here](https://h.readthedocs.io/projects/client/en/latest/developers/developing.html#running-the-client-from-h), if needed.

-### Running Phoenix

-The following steps should be completed from the working directory of `edit.tosdr.org/`

-If you have installed [Docker compose](https://docs.docker.com/compose/install/), getting the application running involves two steps, after which it can be started with a single command in the future.

-To prepare the application, run the following command inside the repository folder to build it and initialise the database:

-    $ docker-compose build
-    $ docker-compose run web rails db:seed

-From then on, you can start the application by running:

-    $ docker-compose up

-(Add the `--build` argument if you add or remove dependencies.)

-So,

-1. `docker-compose up`

-     This will start the server on port 9090 (http://localhost:5000)

-2. Create your user via the sign-up page, or use one of the seeded users.
-   There are three seeded users: tosdr_admin, tosdr_curator, tosdr_user.
-You can log in with any one of these email addresses: admin@selfhosted.tosdr.org, curator@selfhosted.tosdr.org, user@selfhosted.tosdr.org, with the password `Justforseed1`, which will work for all three.
-4. If you created your own user, confirm your user manually
-    * `docker-compose run web rails c`
-    * Find your user: `user = User.find_by_username('your_username')`
-    * Confirm user: `user.confirm`

-5. Sign-in

-To **annotate** a service, navigate to the services page from the top-right menu, choose a service, and click `View Documents`.
-Begin by highlighting a piece of text from this page. **H and the Hypothesis client must be running.**

-For a demonstration of how annotations work, feel free to [inspect the video attached to this PR](https://github.com/tosdr/edit.tosdr.org/pull/1116).

 ## Database